Henar Press

 Translator

 Chiya Parvizpur (b.
 1989, Sanandaj) is a Kurdish writer and translator working in both Kurdish and English.
 His work has been published by Transnational London Press, Whisper House Press, Henar Press, and Common Notions.
 His debut novel, The Smell of Wet Bricks, was published in the UK, while his second, Twenty-Four Seconds of Shehin's Life, received the prestigious Kal Literary Prize in Kurdistan.
-Parvizpur's fiction employs a unique blend of Kurdish surrealism rooted in political realities he terms 'SoorAl' (Reddish in Kurdish).
-He has translated significant Kurdish novels into English including Ata Nahai's Birds in a Gale, Dealing Helaleh's Destiny, Seyed Qader Hedayati's Gabor, and Jiyar Jahanfard's The Shadeless Border.
+Parvizpur's fiction employs a unique blend of Kurdish surrealism rooted in political realities he terms 'SoorAl' (Reddish).
+He has translated notable Kurdish novels into English including Ata Nahai's Birds in a Gale, Dealing Helaleh's Destiny, Seyed Qader Hedayati's Gabor, and Jiyar Jahanfard's The Shadeless Border.
 A dedicated Tembur player, Parvizpur embeds Kurdish tradition within his creative practice as a vital form of resistance.
 He is currently writing his third novel.

-Hourieh Maleki Qouzloo
+Hourieh Qouzloo

 Translator